torik42/YaLafi/README.md

 Space in the first part may correspond to arbitrary space in the plain text that does not break the paragraph.

-This German example replaces two words by a single one:
+This German example replaces two words by a single one and vice versa.
 ```
 so dass & sodass
+nichtlineare & nicht lineare
+nichtlineares & nicht lineares
 ```

 [Back to contents](#contents)